Why do you need to understand CPU names?

 Lastly, we have the suffix.
 Think of this as an indicator of something out of the ordinary; if a CPU has the default feature set, it won’t have a suffix.

-AMD and Intel have entirely different suffix systems, and we’ll look at them both.
+AMD and Intel have entirely different suffix systems, and we’ll look at them both in detail.

-This is useful if you’re trying to push your CPU’s performance to the limit.
+Because of these factors, having a K-series CPU is great if you’re trying to push your CPU’s performance to the limit.
 Keep in mind, though, that you’ll typically pay a premium for a K-series CPUs as compared to its non-K counterpart.
-The Core i5-11600, for instance, has a recommended customer price of $224, while it’s $272 for an i5-11600K.

-Typically overclocking doesn’t offer enough of a performance boost to be worth the extra money.
-For this reason, we recommend K-series CPUs primarily for overclocking hobbyists.
+Typically overclocking doesn’t offer enough of a performance boost to warrant the added cost.
+For this reason, we recommend K-series CPUs only for overclocking hobbyists in most instances.

 Keep in mind that if you want to overclock your CPU, your motherboard must support this feature.
-Currently, only Z-series motherboards like Gigabyte’s Z590 UD AC are overclocking-compatible, so if you get a B or H-series board it’s best to forego a K-series CPU in favor of a standard locked SKU.
+Currently, only Z-series motherboards are overclocking-compatible, so if you purchase a B or H-series board it’s best to forego a K-series CPU in favor of a standard locked SKU.

 There are typically three or four K-series CPUs per generation.
 Typically the highest-end i5 (x600) and any i7 or i9 CPUs have an unlocked counterpart.